kentico-ericd/xperience-multichannel-sample/README.md

 You can see in the [`Program.cs`](/Program.cs) that it isn't necessary to implement complex routing when hosting two website channels on the same application.
 This is thanks to Content-tree based routing and the `RegisterWebPageRoute` attribute, which contains the `WebsiteChannelNames` property.
 See [SiteAHomeController](/SiteAWebsite/Controllers/SiteAHomeController.cs) and [SiteBHomeController](/SiteBWebsite/Controllers/SiteBHomeController.cs).
 The proper Controller is selected automatically based on the request's domain.

+Just remember to use unique Controller names, or you may run into routing issues like [this one](https://community.kentico.com/q-and-a/q/multiple-endpoints-matched-multiple-sites-razor-class-libraries-fd039a98)!

 ### Common and site-specific widgets

 The `SiteAWebsite` project contains the code for a widget meant only for that website.
 However, because `MainApp` references both website RCLs, SiteB will still "see" the widget and use it in the page builder.
 To restrict widget usage, you must set the [allowed widgets](https://docs.kentico.com/developers-and-admins/development/reference-tag-helpers#editable-area) for your zones: